Search

 Our aims

-We aim to carry out ADHD assessments and provide treatment through medicine to our clients.
+We are commissioned by the SEL ICB to carry out ADHD assessments and provide treatment through medication and psychoeducation.

 We offer: